-The program will be composed of the following 16 live webinars.
+The program will be composed of the following 16 recorded webinars.

 This is, in scope and design, the most comprehensive wine study program on the Loire Valley bar none.
 Through this program, students will acquire a profound knowledge of the region and develop a greater sensory understanding of its wines.

 1. Loire: the Idea of North: Andrew Jefford

 We will explore the appeal of the Loire via its incarnation as a 'northern' (i.e. cool-climate, high latitude) appellation par excellence.
 Why is it that this profile exerts such an appeal on drinkers?
 What kind of wine qualities do drinkers associate with 'the idea of north'?
 And how do those relate to the Loire's own specificities?
 Just how 'northerly' will the Loire's vineyards seem in 50 or 100 years?
 Might it ever become 'the new Bordeaux' or ''the new Burgundy'?

 2. Digging deeply into the soils: Chris Kissack

 In this webinar we will explore the geology of the Loire Valley.
 We will move through the granitic vineyards of the Massif Central, across the great limestone appellations of the region, into the ancient rocks of the Massif Armoricain and the Nantais.
 We look at the origin of these different rocks and how they influence the varieties that are grown and the style of the wine that is made.

 3. Viticultural history of the Loire: Pascaline Lepeltier